FaizahMalik/cfg-games-project/README.md

 - #### Run main.py
   - A new window titled "Hangman?
 Pfffffft never heard of it" should appear
-- Answer the questions on the pop-up window.
+- Answer the questions on the pop-up window
 - Start guessing and have fun!
 - Alternatively, open up your terminal, navigate to correct folder and type `python main.py` to run the game
 ---

 - #### create_json_wordsfile.py
-  - The code in this file was used to create our json words file.
+  - The code in this file was used to create our json words file
 - #### levels.py
   - The main logic of the game can be found here.
 This file is imported into main.py
 - #### main.py
-  - This where the game is run from.
+  - This where the game is run from
 - #### test_levels.py
   - This is where you will find the unit tests we have written for our main.py file, instructions on how to run the tests are at the bottom of the file
 - #### test_turtle_window.py
   - This is where you will find the unit tests we have written for the turtle_window.py file, instructions on how to run the tests are at the bottom of the file
 - #### turtle_window.py
-  - This is where the code that runs the turtle module can be found.
+  - This is where the code that runs the turtle module can be found
   - Includes the class Turtle
 - #### words_list.json
-  - This file includes all the words we use in the WordGuesser game.
+  - This file includes all the words we use in the WordGuesser game